JustinSDK/dotSCAD/docs/lib3x-dedup.md

 - `lt` : A list of vectors.
 - `eq` : A equality function.
 If it's ignored, use `==` to compare elements. **Since: ** 3.0
 - `hash` : A hash function.
 If it's ignored, convert each element to a string and hash it. **Since: ** 3.0
+- `number_of_buckets` : The function uses a hash table internally.
+Change the number of buckets if you're trying to do optimization. **Since: ** 3.0

 ## Examples